aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/page-manipulation/transformations/_index.md

 ---
-title: How to Scale Rectangle and Apply Transformations with Aspose.Page
+title: How to Scale Rectangle with Aspose.Page for Java
 linktitle: Transformations in Java Page Manipulation
 second_title: Aspose.Page Java API
-description: Learn how to scale rectangle, translate shape, and apply affine transform in Java using Aspose.Page to create PostScript documents.
+description: Learn how to scale rectangle with Aspose.Page for Java, how to translate shape, and apply affine transform to create PostScript documents.
 weight: 11
 url: /java/page-manipulation/transformations/
-date: 2025-12-07
+date: 2026-02-07
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# How to Scale Rectangle and Apply Transformations with Aspose.Page
+# How to Scale Rectangle with Aspose.Page for Java

 ## Introduction
 Welcome to a comprehensive guide on utilizing the powerful features of **Aspose.Page for Java** to perform a variety of page transformations.
 In this tutorial you’ll learn **how to scale rectangle**, translate shapes, rotate objects, and **apply affine transform** techniques while creating a **PostScript document**.
 These capabilities let you build rich, graphics‑intensive Java applications without dealing with low‑level rendering code.